glingy/skhdgui/README.md

 To build, you will need a recent version of XCode.
 Clone the repository, open `skhdgui.xcodeproj` in XCode, and it should build successfully (we hope, please feel free to submit an issue if you find significant issues building using XCode).

 ### Current limitations
- - Only shortcuts which refer to the exact mode "Open", not "Open, Web" will be recognized.
+ - Only shortcuts which refer to the exact mode `Open`, not `Open, Web` will be recognized.
  - `.load` ignored
  - Config is re-parsed on every `skhdgui -w <mode>` command